chrisfrank/rack-component/README.md

 ## Get Started

-The simplest component is just a function:
+The simplest component is just a function with an `env` parameter:

 ```ruby
 Greeter = lambda do |env|